MEET OUR INSTRUCTORS

 Janelle began her dance training at Ballet Arts.
 Janelle joined the faculty of Ballet Arts in 2005.
 She studied under past and present Ballet Arts instructors.
 She also attended Blue Lake Fine Arts Camp, Dance Olympus as well as numerous master classes through the Cecchetti Council of Michigan.
 Janelle was a member of Ballet Arts Ensemble for 4 years where she performed in the Nutcracker, Aladdin’s Magic Lamp, Café Parisien and Peter and the Wolf.
 She has also been a guest performer with the Ensemble.
 Janelle studied the Cecchetti method of ballet and successfully passed exams in grades I, II and III.
 Janelle is nationally certified to teach three to seven year old students through the Little People’s Creative Workshop.
-Janelle teaches pre-ballet and beginning teen ballet at Ballet Arts.
+Janelle teaches pre-ballet and Prepointe Ballet at Ballet Arts.

 Cathy graduated from Western Michigan University in 1981 with a Bachelor of Science degree, which included a minor in dance.
 She began taking dance lessons at the age of three.
 Her training included ballet, tap, acrobatics, jazz, and modern dance.
 After graduating from W.M.U. she performed for one year with Ballet Garneau in Roswell, Georgia.
 After returning to Michigan she continued to take classes at W.M.U. with Eugene Mills.
 She continued her instructional training by attending the Little People’s Creative Workshop™ in Greenville, North Carolina.